Multi-part arithmetic

 What if there are multiple valid strategies to solve a problem?
 For example, you can find the answer to our example problem as follows:

 You can see that this second strategy introduces new parts.
-The part does exist in both approaches, although the definitions differ.
+The part exists in both approaches, though the definitions differ.

 How Algebrakit uses the solution model

-Algebrakit uses the solution model to generate worked solutions, provide personalized support, and support partial marking.
+Algebrakit uses the solution model to generate worked solutions, provide personalised support, and support partial marking.

 Generate structured solutions